evanfrawley/idyll-lang.github.io/docs/components-overview.md

 assumed to expect callbacks.

-## Component Name Resolution
+## Component Resolution

-Components are resolved according to following algorithm.
-First, map the name of your component in camel case to kebab case (e.g. `ComponentName` becomes `component-name`)
+Components are resolved according to following algorithm:

 * If there is a custom component with this name, use it.
 * If there is a built-in component with this name, use it.
 * If there is a valid HTML tag with this name, use it.
 * If none of the above, just use a div, but give it the class of the component name

-So, for example,
+So, for example, assume we have one custom component, named `Custom`.

 ```
+// Renders our custom component
+[custom /]

+// Renders the built-in range component
+[range /]

 // Renders `<img />` because it is a valid  HTML tag
 [img /]

-// Renders `<div class="somethingElse"></div>`,
+// Renders `<div class="somethingElse"></div>`
-// assuming a custom component somethingElse doesn't
-// exist.
 [somethingElse /]
 ```

 Continue to read about [Idyll's built-in components](/components-built-in).